Rimini railway station: Features

 The first station building was built in the classical style of the time.
 Its central section was on two levels, and it had two lateral wings, with adjacent service buildings.
 At that time, there were more than four platforms.

 The current passenger building, completed in 1914, was built with pretensions to elegance and functionality, and is now located amongst the historic buildings in the city.
 At the time of its completion, the number of tracks used for passenger services grew to seven.
 In the 1970s, three more platform tracks were added.

 Centostazioni has recently been renovating the passenger building with a simultaneous internal reorganization and change of use to the character of a shopping centre.

-Train services

-The station has more than 5 million passenger movements each year.
-Many of the passengers are commuters arriving from and departing for Bologna Centrale, Ravenna and Ancona.
-The station is also heavily used by tourists holidaying on the Adriatic coast.

-The passenger trains calling at the station include regional trains and a pair of Eurostar trains operating between Rimini and Roma Termini.

-The station is served by the following services (incomplete):